-Gum: Gum is not allowed while in uniform.
+Gum: Gum is not allowed in the testing areas.

-Smoking: Smoking is not allowed in college classrooms or clinical facilities.
+Smoking: Smoking is not allowed in clinical facilities.
 Those who wish to smoke should do so only in designated areas.

 Perfume/Aftershave/Deodorant: Perfume and aftershave should not be used when caring for patients.
 These odors may be nauseating for an ill person or cause allergic reactions.
 Please use a reliable deodorant.
 The synthetic fabric of some uniforms picks up body odor that may be difficult to eliminate.
 Good oral hygiene is also necessary.